Berkanktk/CyberSecurity/README.md

 smbmap tells you permissions and access, which smbclient does not do!

 **smbmap**
-To try and list shares as the anonymous user DO THIS (this doesn't always work for some weird reason)
+To try and list shares as the anonymous user (this doesn't always work for some weird reason)
 `smbmap -H <IP> -u anonymous`

 **enum4linux**